EnriqManComp/real-estate-data-warehouse/README.md

 - Set up a star schema from the raw data.
 - Clean the data (formatting and removing duplicates)
 - Set valuable criteria from the raw data to form a new representation, like SCD type 1 or 2.
-- Drive the data through an ETL process using Airflow, Kafka, and Flink.
+- Drive the data through an ETL process using Airflow.

+## Install

+1- run docker-compose yaml file to start Airflow